nishamuktewar/techtree/shioulin/prophet_spin.md

 associated with the Laplace distribution.

 Prophet models **periodic seasonality** using a standard Fourier series.
-For yearly and weekly seasonality the number of approximation terms is 20 and 6 respectively.
+For yearly and weekly seasonality, the number of approximation terms is 20 and 6 respectively.
 The seasonal component is smoothed with a normal prior.

 Finally, **holidays** are modeled using an indicator function.
 The indicator